bitcraze/crazyflie-firmware-experimental/examples/demos/swarm_demo/README.md

 ## <u>Description</u>
 In this demo a swarm of Crazyflies is created and controlled by a control tower.
-As soon as the desired number of flying copters have been taken off,random points of a rectangular area are chosen for each copter.A optimization problem is solved to find the best way to reach the chosen point while maintaining a collision free status.Both between the copters and static obstacles.
+As soon as the desired number of flying copters have been taken off,random points of a rectangular area are chosen for each copter.A optimization problem is solved to find the best way to reach the chosen point while maintaining a collision free status .Both between the copters and static obstacles(in this code there is an obstacle modeled as a cylinder).

 As soon the desired waypoints have been created from the solver a minimum snap trajectory is generated through them and sent to the copters.